How To Build A Training Plan

 “Failing to prepare, is preparing to fail” The old saying couldn’t be more true when it comes to putting together a training planRead Now

-The run up to Christmas takes its toll on everyone – fatigue, illness and stress can be costly in the latter part of the season, and even heading into next year.
-So here’s a checks to make sure you’re best prepared for the months to come, and that you don’t waste money on an event you won’t be able to finish!
+The run-up to Christmas takes its toll on everyone – fatigue, illness and stress can be costly in the latter part of the season, and even heading into next year.
+So here’s checks to make sure you’re best prepared for the months to come, and that you don’t waste money on an event you won’t be able to finish!